 Elli Varas, Director of Artistic Operations

 Elli Varas began working with Festival in 2008.
 Prior to her time in Vail, she served as the Director of Operations for the Capitol Theater in Macon, Georgia.
-Elli holds a Masters degree in Arts Administration from Florida State University's College of Music, and a Bachelor of Music Performance degree from the University of Denver.
+Elli holds a Masters degree in Arts Administration from Florida State University's College of Music, and a Bachelor of Music Performance degree from the University of Denver, Lamont School of Music.
 Although her academic and professional background is centered around classical music, she is a big fan of traditional bluegrass, and loves playing the five-string banjo.
 Elli lives just outside of Boulder, CO with her son and their two crazy dogs.